kristopherjohnson/bitsybasic/README.md

 ## Building FinchBasic

-To build the `finchbasic` executable, `cd` to the project directory and do this:
+To build the `finchbasic` executable for OS X, `cd` to the project directory and do this:

     xcodebuild